-- 1.1 Recognition programs should include non-monetary rewards such as positive feedback from a Supervisor or Commissioner, City Manager or Council. - 1.2 Recognition programs should include spontaneous activities as well as informal and formal awards so that the appropriate recognition may be given in a timely manner. - 1.3 Awards shall celebrate excellence on an individual as well as a team level. - 1.4 The City of Vaughan will have a variety of different methods for recognizing employees contributions through the establishment and maintenance of a recognition program approved through Council.
+Recognition programs should include non-monetary rewards such as positive feedback from a Supervisor or Commissioner, City Manager or Council.
+Recognition programs should include spontaneous activities as well as informal and formal awards so that the appropriate recognition may be given in a timely manner.
+The City of Vaughan will have a variety of different methods for recognizing employees contributions through the establishment and maintenance of a recognition program approved through Council.